 Itemization of or accounting for all property discarded or confiscated

+Documents received:

+2018_R.pdf – tables of HOPE locations for 11 days in 2018.
+Nothing on officer deployment.

+2019_R –

 Data on all police deployments related to Resources Enhancement Services Enforcement Team (RESET) engagements between 1/1/2016 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each cleaning/engagement: